pramnora/julia/README.md

 ## Introduction

-Julia, is a FREE programming language...which can be downloade from here...
+Julia, is a FREE programming language...which can be downloaded from here...

 https://www.julialang.org/downloads/